 “The archetypal ideas of Plato: the eternal, immutable forms of things” (Robert French dictionnary)

-Faced with the world of shapes, colors and patterns that spread on my notebooks, clothes, objects and furniture, selected in an instinctive, obsessive and arbitrary way, without hesitation and with a hard-to-explain intransigence, what’s left for me to do but to analyze and strip them, cut them up, search each object and try to reach its bone?
+Faced with the world of shapes, colors and patterns that spread on my notebooks, clothes, objects and furniture, selected in an instinctive, obsessive and arbitrary way, with no hesitation and a hard-to-explain intransigence, what’s left for me to do but to analyze and strip them, cut them up, search each object and try to reach its bone?
 To uncover a skeleton, a carcass, an essential nature.
 From reality to photography, from photography to graphic images, patterns get rid of their objects, graphic forms emerge, raw.
-Photograms of patterns, fruits of an imaginary scanner at one end of which I insert the object to retrieve, at the other end, its graphic imprint.

 18 pages, 1 loose insert and a wrapper